-The above-mentioned command displays the name of directories, folders, files with their respective owner name, group’s name and rights your user have over these.
+The above-mentioned command displays the name of directories, folders, files with their respective owner name, group’s name, and rights your user has over these.

 The command “cd” stands for change directory and it is used to change the current directory user is operating in via Terminal.